 The DSO Panel received an overview of the reasoning and timeline for the launch of RESPs, due in 2026.
-The NGED DSO would interact with five of the 11 RESP regions and would not be the sole DSO within any of them.
+NG DSO would interact with five of the 11 RESP regions and would not be the sole DSO within any of them.

-The Chair summarised the importance of not reinventing the wheel with RESP, noting that Local Authorities had completed good work, but that there was a lack of resource available to them to complete the work effectively.
+The Panel noted the importance of not reinventing the wheel with RESP, noting that Local Authorities had completed good work, but that there was a lack of resource available to them to complete the work effectively.
 There was also a wide variation in how advanced each region was with its work.
 The main value of the RESP would therefore be to make best use of the existing data and making that more useful as an output.
+Addressing boundary issues - between DSO areas and between RESP areas - would be particularly important.